chill-pills/laravel-instagram-basic-feed/README.md

     }
 ```

-Don't forget to enable the CRON on your machine for Laravel Basic Scheduler
+Don't forget to enable the CRON on your machine for Laravel Basic Scheduler in your app/Console/Kernel.php file

 ```bash
 * * * * * cd /home/path/to/your/project && php artisan schedule:run >> /dev/null 2>&1